Déjà Vu Without Memory: When Recognition Has No Source

 The Emotional Neutrality of True Déjà Vu

-Unlike anxiety or fear-based hallucinations, genuine déjà vu is often emotionally neutral.
-It doesn’t demand action.
-It doesn’t warn.
-It simply marks the moment.
+Unlike hallucinations caused by anxiety or fear, genuine déjà vu is often emotionally neutral.
+It demands no action.
+It doesn’t warn, but merely marks the moment.
+This neutrality is important.

-It suggests that déjà vu is not a message, but a signal — a brief indication that perception and internal structure have synchronized.
+It suggests that déjà vu is not a message, but a signal—a brief indication that perception and internal structure have synchronized.
+The moment feels familiar not because it has happened before, but because it fits.
+An interesting formulation, isn’t it?
+Let’s continue.

 Déjà Vu Is Not Proof — It’s a Signal